jiecui/mef_reader_fieldtrip/README.md

     ```matlab
     addpath(genpath('/path/to/DHN/root'))
     ```

-1. Download and install [FieldTrip](https://github.com/fieldtrip/fieldtrip).
-Assume that the root directory of FieldTrip is `/path/to/fieldtrip/root/folder`.
-(_Please note that at present, **mef_reader_fieldtrip** has not been merged officially into FieldTrip.
-You may download a fork of FieldTrip [here](https://github.com/jiecui/fieldtrip/tree/master), where the toolbox has been installed_).
+Note that this code is needed for the MED 1.0 format, and that the downloaded mex-files have been pre-compiled.
+An incompatibility between your system's libraries and the actual libraries that are expected by the mex-file cannot be resolved.
+A typical solution would be to compile the source code on your system, but in absence of source code this will not be possible.

+1. Download a recent FieldTrip version, or clone the master branch of [FieldTrip](https://github.com/fieldtrip/fieldtrip).
+Ensure the MATLAB path settings to be correct by executing the ```ft_defaults``` script in the FieldTrip root folder: `/path/to/fieldtrip/root/folder`.

    ```matlab
    addpath('/path/to/fieldtrip/root/folder')
    ft_defaults
    ```

-1. Download [mef_reader_fieldtrip](https://github.com/jiecui/mef_reader_fieldtrip) package and unzip it if necessary.
+1. Download or clone [mef_reader_fieldtrip](https://github.com/jiecui/mef_reader_fieldtrip) package and unzip it if necessary.
 1. If the version of Fieldtrip is not capable of recognizing MEF data type, look for the directory `fieldtrip` in **mef_reader_fieldtrip** package and then copy it to the root directory of FieldTrip `/path/to/fieldtrip/root/folder`.
 1. Otherwise, check the `external` directory of Fieldtrip.
 If the folder `mayo_mef` exists, go to next step.
 If not, only copy the folder `mayo_mef` under the directory `external` of **mef_reader_fieldtrip** package to the `external` directory of FieldTrip.
 1. In MATLAB, install the **mayo_mef** external toolbox by typing command